 Transparency and Accountability in Extractive Industries

-Extraction of natural resources, such as oil, gas, and minerals, can be a lucrative business.
-For people living in resource rich areas, it can be deadly.
+Extraction of natural resources, such as oil, gas, and minerals can be lucrative.
+For people living in resource-rich areas, it can be deadly.

 People who live in areas where extractive industries operate often face poverty and human rights abuses.
-The industries exacerbate human rights abuses in many countries by making lands uninhabitable by polluting the environment.
+These industries exacerbate human rights abuses in many countries by making lands uninhabitable by polluting the environment.

-We work with communities suffering from extractive industry-related abuses to bring them remedies through the use of innovative legal and campaign strategies.
+We work with communities suffering from extractive industry-related abuses to bring them remedies through innovative legal and campaign strategies.